QubitProducts/cherrytree/README.md

     this usage for now completely and only allow the new transitionTo("some.state", 1).
     I think this makes some sense, in case we wanna be able to pass in models like route.js intended this feature to be used.
+  * consider pulling in router.js and route-recognizer as vendored dependencies
+  * refactor and simplify get_handler_function - avoid using closure variables, instead keep state on the handler object